imixs/imixs-cloud/doc/STORAGE.md

 	$ kubectl apply -f management/longhorn/001-deployment.yaml

 The startup can take a while.
-You can monitor the startup with the [K93 tool](../tools/k9s/README.md).
+You can monitor the startup with the [K9s tool](../tools/k9s/README.md).

-## Longhorn-UI
+### The Longhorn-UI

 Longhorn comes with a UI web interface to monitor and administrate the cluster.